opendocsg/slw-judgments-backfill/2014_SGCA_46/report.md

 _The failure of business venture_

 23     The cases have established that a material adverse change in the financial circumstances of the Husband, especially where the Wife is reasonably provided for, is a good basis for a downward variation of a maintenance order.
 This also applies to agreements for maintenance.
-In _Chua Chwee Thiam v Lim Annie_ [1989] 1 SLR(R) 426, the husband was able to show that his previously strong financial status had deteriorated drastically: his company was placed in receivership, his credit cards were cancelled and he was unable to pay his income tax.
+In _Chua Chwee Thiam v Lim Annie_ <span class="citation">[1989] 1 SLR(R) 426</span>, the husband was able to show that his previously strong financial status had deteriorated drastically: his company was placed in receivership, his credit cards were cancelled and he was unable to pay his income tax.
 On the other hand, the wife was well-off,

 owning two properties in prime locations and a luxury car.
 On that basis, Chan Sek Keong J (as he then was), varied the agreement as to maintenance that the parties had previously entered into.